litexlang/litex-tutorial/Essentials/1_let.md

 let s set, n s
 ```

-> Note: you can't change the claim order in last example. `s` must be claimed first because `n` cannot be claimed before Litex know what is `s`
+> Note: You can't change the claim order in last example. `s` must be claimed first because `n` cannot be claimed before Litex know what is `s`